Epistimio/orion/docs/src/install/database.rst

      - File path where the database is saved.
 All workers require access to this file for parallel optimization so make sure it is on a shared file system.

+.. _EphemeralDB Config:

 EphemeralDB
 -----------

-EphemeralDB is the `in-memory` database used when executing Oríon with the argument ``--debug``.
-It is wiped out of memory at end of execution.
+:ref:`EphemeralDB <EphemeralDB>` is the `in-memory` database used when executing Oríon with the argument ``--debug``.
+It is wiped out of memory at end of the execution.

 .. code-block:: yaml